 Most front hooks have some hard corners to them, and some even include a bit of jimping.
 This becomes helpful when you’ve forgotten your pencil but still need to make a mark.
 Basically, you’ll find the point you need to mark, and then scratch a mark in the wood with the corner of your hook.

 Extra Large Hooks

-Your tape measure has a measurement value printed on the back or bottom of the housing.
-It’s not an arbitrary number, believe it or not.
-It actually represents the length of your tape measure housing.
+Your tape has a measurement value printed on the back or bottom of the housing.
+This number represents the exact length of your housing.

 Just take your measurement with the back of the tape measure housing butted up to the inside corner.
-Add that measurement to the value printed on the back of your tape measure.
+Next, add that measurement to the value printed on the back.
 Viola!
-You’ve got a precise measurement and you didn’t have to bend your tape up trying to find it.
+You’ve got a precise measurement, and you didn’t have to bend your tape up trying to find it.

-If you’ve got any other tips and tricks for how to use a tape measure, feel free to add them to the comments section below.
+If you’ve got any other tips and tricks for how to use a tape, feel free to add them to the comments section below.